-Click on a topic for details:
+Click on a command for details:

-r ntp ping pppoe
+ntp ping pppoe

-C DS pki proxy-id
+OS pki proxy-id

-C override policy reset
+override policy reset

-þ performance port-mode RIPng Commands
+performance port-mode RIPng Commands

 ntp

 Use the ntp commands to configure the security device for Simple Network Time Protocol (SNTP).

 SNTP is a simplified version of NTP, which is a protocol used for synchronizing computer clocks in the Internet.
 This version is adequate for devices that do not require a high level of synchronization and accuracy.
 To enable the SNTP feature, use the set clock ntp command.